peterk7/diy-onic-converter/README.md

 ### Approach taken

 1. Extract all P tags from the container.
-2. Extract text content from each P tag.
+2. Extract text content from each P tag using a regex.
-3. Replace only text by using a regex to split text from HTML tags.
-4. Perform bionic reading conversion on the text sections.
+3. Run converter function on each text content.
 5. Replace the original paragraph content with the converted text.

 ## Instructiuons